This easy vanilla ice cream is simple to make and is egg free. Great on its own, in an ice cream sundae or paired with your favourite dessert.

 Add the milk, cream, sugar and glucose syrup if using to a small pot on the stove.
 When measuring the glucose syrup ideally use a digital kitchen scale, otherwise make sure it's a flat half a tablespoon.
 Heat on high and stir well until all the sugar is dissolved.

-Pour mix into ice cream churner and churn.
+Pour mixture into ice cream churner and churn.
 It will be the consistency of soft serve when done.
-Transfer to chilled container and freeze until firm.
+Transfer to a chilled container and freeze until firm.

 HOW TO SERVE:

 If you did not use glucose syrup you may need to leave the ice cream in the fridge for about ten minutes to soften up enough to scoop.
-Otherwise remove from the freezer, scoop and enjoy!
-Great on its own, in a ice cream sundae or paired with your favorite desserts.
+Otherwise remove from the freezer, scoop, and enjoy!
+Great on its own, in an ice cream sundae, or paired with your favorite desserts.
 Delicious!

 HOW TO STORE:

-You can store this ice cream in an air tight container in the freezer for two up-to weeks for the best texture.
-It will still taste good after this but may become more icy over time.
+You can store this ice cream in an air-tight container in the freezer for up to two weeks for the best texture.
+It will still taste good after this but may become icier over time.

 LOOKING FOR MORE YUMMY DESSERT RECIPES?

 - Put the tapioca starch into a small bowl.
 Measure the milk.
 Add a couple of table spoons of milk into the bowl with the tapioca starch and mix well to form a slurry.